open-mmlab/mmselfsup/README.md

 ## Contributing

 We appreciate all contributions improving MMSelfSup.
-Please refer to [contribution_guides.md](docs/en/notes/contribution_guides.md) for more details about the contributing guideline.
+Please refer to [Contribution Guides](docs/en/notes/contribution_guides.md) for more details about the contributing guideline.

 ## Acknowledgement